dyludwick/opensecrets-api/README.md

 ## Testing

-To run tests with `ava`, navigate to project directory and
+To run tests with `ava`, navigate to project directory and run
 ```
 npm test
 ```